msalehisedeh/flexible-table/README.md

 # Version 1.1.0

-With this release you will be able to make table cells editable / interactable..
+With this release you will be able to make table cells editable / intractable..
 For more information read into-pipes documentation.

 ```javascript
 MODULE: